 The statutory tax rate in Ireland is being used as a comparison since the Company is domiciled in Ireland.
-For the three months ended December 31, 2019, the Company's effective tax rate for continuing operations was 25% and was higher than the statutory tax rate of 12.5% primarily due to a discrete tax charge related to the remeasurement of deferred tax assets and liabilities as a result of Swiss tax reform and tax rate differentials, partially offset by the benefits of continuing global tax planning initiatives.
-For the three months ended December 31, 2018, the Company's effective tax rate for continuing operations was 44% and was higher than the statutory tax rate of 12.5% primarily due to valuation allowance adjustments as a result of tax law changes and tax rate differentials, partially offset by the benefits of continuing global tax planning initiatives.
-The effective tax rate for the three months ended December 31, 2019 decreased as compared to the three months ended December 31, 2018 primarily due to the discrete tax items.
-Refer to Note 10, "Income Taxes," of the notes to consolidated financial statements for further details.
+For the three months ended June 30, 2020, the Company's effective tax rate for continuing operations was 1% and was lower than the statutory tax rate of 12.5% primarily due to tax audit reserve adjustments, the income tax effects of mark-to-market adjustments and the benefits of continuing global tax planning initiatives, partially offset by the tax impact of an impairment charge and tax rate differentials.
+For the nine months ended June 30, 2020, the Company's effective tax rate for continuing operations was 20% and was higher than the statutory tax rate of 12.5% primarily due to a discrete tax charge related to the remeasurement of deferred tax assets and liabilities as a result of Swiss tax reform, the tax impact of an impairment charge and tax rate differentials, partially offset by tax audit reserve adjustments, the income tax effects of mark-to-market adjustments and the benefits of continuing global tax planning initiatives.
+For the three months ended June 30, 2019, the Company's effective tax rate for continuing operations was 52% and was higher than the statutory tax rate of 12.5% primarily due to a discrete tax charge related to newly enacted regulations related to U.S. Tax Reform, non-U.S. tax audit reserve adjustments and tax rate differentials, partially offset by a tax indemnification reserve release, the tax benefits of an asset held for sale impairment charge and continuing global tax planning initiatives.
+For the nine months ended June 30, 2019, the Company's effective tax rate for continuing operations was 38% and was higher than the statutory tax rate of 12.5% primarily due to valuation allowance adjustments as a result of tax law changes, a discrete tax charge related to newly enacted regulations related to U.S. Tax Reform, non-U.S. tax audit reserve adjustments, and tax rate differentials, partially offset by a tax indemnification reserve release, the tax benefits of an asset held for sale impairment charge and continuing global tax planning initiatives.
+The effective tax rate for the nine months ended June 30, 2020 decreased as compared to the nine months ended June 30, 2019 primarily due to the discrete tax items, Refer to Note 10, "Income Taxes," of the notes to consolidated financial statements for further detail.